Mohs: The Gold Standard

-Mohs micrographic surgery was invented in the 1930s by Dr. Frederic Mohs at the University of Wisconsin, but it didn’t develop into a mainstream treatment until practitioners such as NYU dermatologist Perry Robins, MD, refined the technique and spread the word about it in the 1970s and 1980s.
+Sometimes known as Mohs micrographic surgery, the technique was invented in the 1930s by Dr. Frederic Mohs at the University of Wisconsin, but it didn’t develop into a mainstream treatment until practitioners such as NYU dermatologist Perry Robins, MD, refined the technique and spread the word about it in the 1970s and 1980s.
 The use of Mohs surgery has especially been growing in the past 15 years, above all for skin cancers in the head and neck region.2-5

 The most obvious difference between Mohs surgery and routine excisional surgery is that Mohs is done in stages while you wait for lab results, which are obtained immediately on site, rather than the tissue sample being sent to a lab for results days later.

 A surgeon specially trained in Mohs surgery, pathology and reconstructive surgery first may draw some marks around the lesion with ink to guide the treatment, then injects a local anesthesia.
 Using a scalpel, the doctor removes the thinnest possible layer of visible cancerous tissue.
 (Sometimes doctors gauge this by feel as well as by sight.)
 A nurse or assistant bandages your wound and shows you to a waiting area.